Locations:

 Diagnosis and Tests

-Your healthcare provider will ask about your symptoms and medical history, including your family history of thyroid disease, and perform a physical exam.
-They may also order the following tests to confirm a Graves’ disease diagnosis:
+Your healthcare provider will ask about your symptoms and medical history.
+This includes your family history of thyroid disease.
+They’ll also do a physical exam.

 Advertisement

-• Thyroid uptake and scan: In this test, you take a small amount of radioactive iodine orally.
-Your provider will check to see how much of the radioactive iodine your thyroid absorbs.
-High levels of iodine absorption can be a sign of Graves’ disease.
+• Thyroid uptake and scan.
+In this test, you swallow a small amount of radioactive iodine.
+If your thyroid absorbs a lot of the iodine, it can be a sign of Graves’ disease.

-• Doppler blood flow measurement (Doppler ultrasound): This test uses sound waves to detect increased blood flow in your thyroid due to Graves’ disease.
-Your provider may order this test if radioactive iodine uptake is not a good option for you, such as during pregnancy or breastfeeding.
+• Doppler ultrasound.
+This test checks for increased blood flow in your thyroid due to Graves’ disease.
+You may need this test if radioactive iodine uptake isn’t safe due to pregnancy or breastfeeding (chestfeeding).

 Management and Treatment